 Online Anatomy for the Medical Profession

-This intensive online gross anatomy course is designed to prepare students with a baccalaureate degree for entry in the field of health professions.
+This intensive online gross anatomy course is designed to prepare students for entry in the field of health professions.
 The course provides students with a detailed examination of all structural aspects of the human body with a special emphasis on the anatomy and anatomical relationships significant to common clinical cases.
 It is presented by regions through online lectures and matching online laboratories.

 Suggested at least one semester of college level biology.
 All prerequisite courses must have been completed successfully within the past seven years.